conjurer-rich/flow-decision-records/pages/docs/flow-decision-signals.md

 ---

-## 🛠️ Signals in practice

-When running a [Flow Clinic](/docs/flow-clinics) or workshop:

-- Encourage teams to write down flow blockers or pain points as signals
-- Don’t worry about naming root causes right away
-- Group and tag signals thematically
-- Revisit signals periodically to see if they’ve evolved into actionable decisions

----

-After understanding the signals, you can use a [Flow Decision Radar](/docs/flow-decision-radar) to guide prioritization.
+After understanding the signals, you can determine whether they should result in a [Flow Decision Trigger](/docs/flow-decision-triggers).

 [⬅ Back to Overview](/docs/overview)